 Students without US citizenship (or equivalent statuses) don’t have access to federal funding or in-state tuition, so they have to seek aid from other sources:

-- Directly from universities through merit, need, sport or niche scholarships
+- Directly from universities through merit, need, sport or niche scholarships.

-- From having a job, such as working on campus, waitressing, tutoring, or babysitting
+- From having a job, such as working on campus, waitressing, tutoring, or babysitting.

-How much are international students awarded?
+How much can international students get?

 Some universities offer a bigger financial package to international students than others.
 For example, the University of Pennsylvania spends between 6 to 8 million dollars per year on supporting international students, whereas some universities don’t have a budget for it at all.